On energy dissipation in a friction-controlled slide of a body excited by random motions of the foundation: Introduction

 \section{Introduction}

-In the present paper, we address a problem that concerns dynamical behavior of a solid body sliding with dry friction over the surface of foundation that moves randomly.
-This problem is known to be extremely difficult, yet very important for various physical applications.
+In the present paper, we address a problem that concerns dynamical behavior of a solid body sliding with dry friction over the surface of a foundation that moves randomly.
+This problem is known to be extremely difficult yet very important for various physical applications.

 Interest in such a topic has been increasingly growing over the last few decades.
-In the 60s, that was engineers who were first to start studying influence of random fluctuations on the dry friction phenomenon in order to model behavior of buildings during earthquakes~\cite{Caughey1961, Crandall1974}.
-More recently, physicists got involved and began to study similar problems, but from a ``more microscopic'' perspective.
-Their studies relate to nanofrictional systems~\cite{Riedo2004}, particles separation~\cite{Eglin2006}, ratchets~\cite{Buguin2006, Fleishman2007, Gnoli2013, Sarrachino2013}, granular motors~\cite{Talbot2011, Gnoli2013a}, and dynamics of droplets on moving surfaces~\cite{Daniel2005, Mettu2010, Goohpattader2010}.
+In the 60s, it was engineers who were first to start studying the influence of random fluctuations on the dry friction phenomenon in order to model the behavior of buildings during earthquakes~\cite{Caughey1961, Crandall1974}.
+More recently, physicists became involved and began to study similar problems but from a ``more microscopic'' perspective.
+Their studies relate to nanofrictional systems~\cite{Riedo2004}, particles separation~\cite{Eglin2006}, ratchets~\cite{Buguin2006, Fleishman2007, Gnoli2013, Sarrachino2013}, granular motors~\cite{Talbot2011, Gnoli2013a}, and dynamics of droplets on a moving surface~\cite{Daniel2005, Mettu2010, Goohpattader2010}.
 The quality all these studies share is that, in a way, they are all connected with forces similar to dry friction.

 The typical mechanical problem statement we deal with is given in~\cite{Gennes2005}.
-The author of that paper studies motion of an object, a solid body, sliding with friction over the surface of a horizontal uniformly rough foundation, which is vibrating laterally being subjected to an external Gaussian white noise excitation.
-The author uses the simplest description possible for dry friction, namely, he takes into account only kinetic part of it, ignoring static one.
+The author of that paper studies the motion of an object, a solid body, sliding with friction over the surface of a horizontal uniformly rough foundation, which is vibrating laterally being subjected to an external Gaussian white noise excitation.
+The author uses the simplest description possible for dry friction, namely, he takes into account only the kinetic friction, ignoring the static one.
 In this case, if we take the lower body as a frame of reference, relative velocity of the sliding body will satisfy a simple stochastic differential (Langevin) equation with~"$\sign{x}$."
-The latter means the resistant force has a constant absolute value, only its direction is always opposite to the one of velocity.
+The latter means the resistant force has a constant absolute value, but its direction is always opposite to the one of the velocity.
 This equation was a starting point for numerous mathematical studies on the topic, in turn leading to solution of different practical problems.